 Skateboard, In-line Skate, Bicycle and Hoverboard Use

-Skateboards, in-line skates, bicycles, scooters and hoverboards are permitted on property controlled by the University for the purpose of transportation only and are prohibited from use inside any University facilities, unless approved during sponsored campus events.
-Jumping, stunts, use on structures or ramps and/or imprudent operations are prohibited.
+Skateboards, in-line skates, bicycles, scooters, and hoverboards are permitted on outdoor property controlled by the University and are prohibited from use inside any University facilities, unless approved during sponsored campus events.
+Jumping, stunts, use on structures or ramps, and/or imprudent operations are prohibited.
 Pedestrians have the right-of-way on all sidewalks.
 Only hoverboards manufactured in 2018 or later AND stamped with an Underwriters Laboratories (UL) 2272 certification will be allowed to be stored in University buildings, including residence halls.
-The use, possession, charging or storage of any non-certified hoverboard in University buildings and residence halls is strictly prohibited.
-Hoverboard use may be permitted inside University facilities ONLY during approved sponsored campus events.
+The use, possession, charging, or storage of any non-certified hoverboard in University buildings and residence halls is strictly prohibited.
+Hoverboard use may be permitted inside University facilities only during approved sponsored campus events.

 Displaying Flags